eduvpn/documentation/ROADMAP.md

   - 1 for profile/config discovery?
   - 1 to make sure the client is allowed to connect?
   - remove some calls no longer relevant
-- Move API discovery to `.well-known` location instead of `info.json` in the web root and ideally part of the software so it can get updates when updating the package(s)
-- Move network (sysctl) configuration to the `node` package, or maybe not...?
 - Reduce the number of steps in the "deploy" scripts, make it easier to perform manual install without needing the deploy script
 - Automatically (re)configure OpenVPN processes/restart them when needed with